simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

 - if the folders to be created are numerous, the manual process would be way slower and quite tedious;
 - it's easy enough to [create bash aliases](https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html) so that the input is reduced to the bare minimum.

-Of course, the same procedure can be adopted for similar tasks, including for the aforementioned REAPER integration.
+The same procedure can be adopted for similar tasks, including for the aforementioned REAPER integration.
+Of course, if the switch names come from an assets spreadsheet, there's no need to dwell in Wwise's XML projects — the only command needed is `xargs`.